Differentiate Quality of Experience Scheduling for Deep Learning Inferences with Docker Containers in the Cloud: Performance Evaluation

 \subsubsection{Identical Objectives}

 Firstly, we launch 10 models simultaneously to simulate the burst traffic.
-The objectives of all them are set to 20, which means making decisions for a batch of tasks, 100 images, take 20 seconds.
-Fig.~\ref{fig:single:20} present the QoE from the user's side.
-As we can see from the figure, all of the containers are classified in set B, which means that they are all underperformed.
+The objectives of them are set to the same value, 20s.
+It means that making decisions for a batch of tasks takes 20 seconds.
+Fig.~\ref{fig:single:20} presents the QoE from the user's side.
+As we can see from the figure, all containers are classified in set B, which means they are all underperformed.
 This is due to the fact that, given the resources, the objective of 20 seconds per batch is unachievable.
-The system evenly distribute all the available resources, but average value of their QoEs is still underperformed. for example, at time 350s, the average delivered QoEs is 31.61s with a 0.35 standard deviation.
+The system evenly distributes all the available resources, but the average value of their QoEs is still underperformed.
+For example, at time 350s, the average delivered QoEs is 31.61s with a 0.35 standard deviation.
 Fig.~\ref{fig:single:20:cpu} illustrates the CPU distribution among 10 models.
-Given an identical, unachievable objective, the best \sol~ could do is to approach the targets by evenly distribute all the resources.
+Given an identical, unachievable objective, the best that \sol~ could do is to approach the targets by evenly distributing all the resources.